 As of June 30, 2024, we had goodwill of \$929.3 million and trademarks and other intangibles assets of \$244.8 million, which in the aggregate represented 55.4% of our total consolidated assets.
 The net carrying value of goodwill represents the fair value of acquired businesses in excess of identifiable assets and liabilities as of the acquisition date (or subsequent impairment date, if applicable), less any amounts ascribed to disposed businesses.
+The fair value of trademarks and other intangibles as of the acquisition date (or subsequent impairment date, if applicable), less any amounts ascribed to disposed businesses.
 The fair value of trademarks and other intangibles exceeded or represented the net carrying value of trademarks, customer relationships and other acquired intangibles as of the acquisition date (or subsequent impairment date, if applicable), net of accumulated amortization.
 Goodwill and other acquired intangibles expected to contribute indefinitely to our cash flows are not amortized but must be evaluated by management at least annually for impairment.
-Amortized intangible assets are evaluated for impairment whenever events or changes in circumstances indicate that the carrying amounts of these assets may not be recoverable.
+Amortized intangible assets may not be recoverable.
 Impairments to goodwill and other intangible assets may be caused by factors outside our control, such as increasing competitive pricing pressures, changes in discount rates based on changes in cost of capital (interest rates, etc.), lower than expected sales and profit growth rates, changes in industry Earnings Before Interest Taxes Depreciation and Amortization ("EBITDA") multiples, the inability to quickly replace lost co-manufacturing business, or the bankruptcy of a significant customer.

 We have in the past recorded, and may in the future be required to record, significant charges in our consolidated financial statements during the period in which any impairment of our goodwill or intangible assets is determined.
 For example, during fiscal 2024 and fiscal 2023, we recorded aggregate non-cash impairment charges of \$44.6 million and \$174.9 million, respectively, related to certain trademarks and intangible assets to reduce their carrying value to their estimated fair value.
 The incurrence of additional impairment charges could negatively affect our results of operations and adversely impact our net worth and our consolidated earnings in the period of such charge.
-For further information, see Note 8, Goodwill and Other Intangible

-Assets, in the Notes to Consolidated Financial Statements included in Item 8 of this Form 10-K, and Critical Accounting Estimates, in the Management's Discussion and Analysis of Financial Condition and Results of Operations included in Item 7 of this Form 10-K.
+For further information, see Note 8, Goodwill and Other Intangible Assets, in the Notes to Consolidated Financial Statements included in Item 8 of this Form 10-K, and Critical Accounting Estimates, in the Management's Discussion and Analysis of Financial Condition and Results of Operations included in Item 7 of this Form 10-K.